ZamielAlCazaba/Horde2/Readme.md

 ![](assets/maps/map2-3.png)
 Enemies:
 access to 2-2
-- you need to wear the crown of the dragon to disable clouds and aligators, you can only equip the crown while in this map
+- you need to wear the crown of the dragon to disable clouds and alligators, you can only equip the crown while in this map